NeoHW/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+Nurse's input is invalid command format.

     * 3a1.
 PatientSync shows an error message.

+      Use case ends.

+* 3b.
+Nurse's input contains invalid patient index.

+  * 3b1.
+PatientSync shows an error message.

-      Use case resumes at step 2.
+    Use case ends.

-**Use case: UC08 - Find patients by a tag**
+**Use case: UC08 - Delete tag from a patient** **Preconditions: Tag exists for the target patient** **MSS**

-**MSS**

-1. Nurse requests to list patients
+1. Nurse requests to list patients.
-2. PatientSync shows a list of patients
+1. PatientSync shows a list of patients.
-3. Nurse requests to find patients with a specific tag in the list
+1. Nurse requests to delete a tag from a specific patient in the list.
-4. PatientSync finds patients with the tag
+1. PatientSync deletes a tag from the patient and displays success message.

     Use case ends.